African cheetah translocation to India: Sustainability and impact

 The scientific reaction to the translocation has been mixed.
 Veterinary pharmacologist Adrian Tordiffe viewed India as providing a "protected space" for the fragmented and threatened cheetah population.
 Zoologist K. Ullas Karanth was critical of the effort, considering it to be a "public relations exercise."
 He further commented that the "realities" such as human overpopulation, and the presence of larger feline predators and packs of feral dogs, could cause potentially "high mortalities," and require a continual import of African cheetahs.

 Kuno National Park is a relatively new national park, having declared as such in 2018.
 It was founded previously as a wildlife sanctuary to implement the Asiatic Lion Reintroduction Project, which aimed to establish a second Asiatic lion population in India and protect the isolated lions of the Gir National Park in Gujarat from potential mass mortality events such as an outbreak of an epizootic.
-Although the state government of Gujarat was ordered by the Supreme Court in April 2013 to transfer a small population of lions to Kuno within six months, the order was not ultimately implemented.
+Although the state government of Gujarat was ordered by the Supreme Court in April 2013 to transfer a small population of lions to Kuno within six months, the order was not ultimately impleented.
 It was estimated that Kuno National Park had adequate prey population to support about 20 cheetahs.
 With an increase in the predator population due to the introduction of cheetahs, prey population has been impacted and periodic studies of prey population is being conducted to take required corrective action.

 Scientists from Namibia have indicated concern on the spatial ecology.
 Cheetahs in Africa typically have individual territories of 100 km2 and it will be difficult to sustain 20 cheetahs at Kuno National Park with a core zone of 748 km2 and a buffer zone of 487 km2.
 Increasing cheetah population leads to the animals venturing out of the core zones of the park into adjoining agricultural lands and non-forested areas, bringing them into conflict with humans.
 On 2 April 2023, a male cheetah escaped from the boundaries of the park before being captured in a village 20 km from the park.
 In the same month, the Supreme Court of India ordered the central government to look for an alternative site to augment the existing facility as the park did not have an adequate amount of space for the growing number of felines.
 According to Ravi Chellam, the introduced African cheetahs had been projected to be a key species of a new phase of ecological restoration in India, comprising scrub forests, savannahs and grasslands.
 By September 17, 2024, the second anniversary of the introduction—at first of eight adults from Namibia and thereafter 12 from South Africa; subsequent deaths of eight adults; births of 17 cubs; and deaths of five—all surviving 12 adults cheetahs and 12 cubs were limited to protective enclosures.